Associate Professor of Law

 Symposium Articles, Essays, and Book Chapters

-- State Constitutions and the Interaction between Formal Amendment and “Unwritten” Constitutions, in Amending America’s Unwritten Constitution (Richard Albert, Ryan Williams, Yaniv Roznai, eds., Cambridge University Press forthcoming 2022) ( solicited).
+- State Constitutions and the Interaction between Formal Amendment and “Unwritten” Constitutions, in Amending America’s Unwritten Constitution (Richard Albert, Ryan Williams, Yaniv Roznai, eds., Cambridge University Press 2022) ( solicited).

 - The Single-Subject Rule and the Politics of Constitutional Amendment in Initiative States, 101 Neb.
 L. Rev. 101 (2022) (symposium article).

 - Popular Regulation?
 State Constitutional Amendment and the Administrative State, 8 Belmont L. Rev. 342 (2021) (solicited symposium article).

 - Professor Robert F. Williams – Teacher, Mentor, Scholar & Friend, 72 Rutgers L. Rev. 1219 (2020).